 - Ensuring the services provided do not include typical household chores.

-- The wage calculation should correspond for similar services provided by an arms-length employer.
+- The wage calculation should correspond to similar services provided by an arms-length employer.

 - Issuing paychecks as you would a normal employee (e.g., weekly, bi-weekly, etc.)